Climate reshapes life for tenacious gannets on Quebec isle

 THE ECO-SENTINELS

-All of this makes the Bonaventure gannets ideal sentinels for the health of the marine ecosystem in the gulf and clattering storytellers to the planet.
+All of this makes the Bonaventure gannets ideal sentinels for the health of the marine ecosystem in the gulf.
 They form the world's second largest gannet colony and are easier to reach than the largest, on Scotland's remote Bass Island.

-Québec's on-the-ground experts on the colony, Canadian government biologists, and seabird scientists globally say there is little to no question that global warming is reshaping the lives of the northern gannets.
+Quebec and global scientists say climate change is surely reshaping the lives of the northern gannets.
 Warmer sea temperatures drive their prey to cooler depths, distant waters or both.

 But the full impact of climate change is not yet established and overfishing may be an even greater danger.

-In tandem, the threats from fishing and warming are forcing the gannets to go farther from their Bonaventure nests in search of food for their island chicks and themselves.
-The distance the birds fly on a single fishing trip has more than doubled in recent years to an average of 500 kilometers (300 miles), leaving one mate and the chick waiting several days or longer to be fed by the hunter, Guillemette said.
+In tandem, the threats from fishing and warming force the gannets to go farther afield in search of food for their island chicks and themselves.
+The distance the birds fly on a single fishing trip has more than doubled in recent years to an average of 500 kilometers (300 miles), leaving one mate and the chick waiting several days or longer to be fed by the hunter, says Guillemette.

 If the mate on the nest gets too weak from hunger, it may fly off for food, too, leaving the young one to starve or to wander from the nest and risk being killed by an adult.
-Like many seabirds, adult gannets are highly territorial and may kill any intruders to their nesting areas; AP journalists witnessed two such deadly attacks on the young on a day shortly before the winter migration.
+Like many seabirds, adult gannets may kill any intruders to their nesting areas.

 Researchers have been able to draw a strong correlation between the supply of mackerel in the gulf and the number of chicks produced.
 In 2012, when there were almost no mackerel, only 4% of the nests produced a chick, Guillemette said, a record low attributed to unusually warm waters that year.